 Less successful is the film’s ‘with it’ embrace of Preminger’s idea of the gay scene, which is one big party.
 Because he’s unable to walk, Warren is carted around by Fred Williamson’s genial ‘Beach Boy,’ a hotel employee.
 The character isn’t entirely explained.
 Beach Boy appears to be dedicated to Warren’s personal enjoyment of the weekend just because he likes him.
 But he also appears to be straight (at least for this weekend).
 Warren rejects the advances of a bisexual ‘social contact’ who guarantees him a good time, only to find himself double dating on a beach make-out session, fixed up with a woman (Emily Yancy).
 The only movie cliché less respected than ‘the heroine’s loyal gay friend,’ is the defusing of uncomfortable homosexual subject matter by having a gay guy discover he can make it with a woman.
 The next day, Warren is confiding to Arthur about his ‘strange adventure.’

-The film’s ideas of anti-establishment freedom and screwball liberation are not well thought-out.
+The film’s ideas of anti-establishment freedom and screwball liberation are not well thought out.
 Having problems doesn’t give one the right to cheat other people.
 The welfare system is seen as something to be gamed.
 Warren and Junie give the hospital staff a hard time, with Nancy Marchand wasted in a thankless role as a stuffy nurse.
 But Anne Revere gets a free pass because she helps with the welfare subterfuge.
 Warren and Co.’s unfunny defrauding of the seaside hotel makes them look like freeloading jerks.
 Having Beach Boy help them cheat isn’t pleasant either, even with his lame ‘with it’ final line of dialogue: “We blacks have to stick together.”

 The final flub casts doubt that the ‘sensitive’ film has a grasp on any real human problem.
 Junie and Warren express their approval when Arthur announces that he’s discontinuing the prescriptions that keep his brain from misfiring, and prevent his serious seizures.
-The guy is in need of love and acceptance, but we in the audience are thinking that it’s far more important to flippin’ get Arthur’s malady properly diagnosed.
+The guy is in need of love and acceptance, but we in the audience are thinking that it’s far more important to get Arthur’s malady properly diagnosed.
 The misfits of Junie Moon encourage each other to spread their wings and fly, but nobody’s really acting responsibly.

 What’s the verdict?
 Savant clearly likes train-wreck movies.
 They can be just as much fun to second-guess as outright successes — where did they go wrong?
 Could I have done better?
 (Answer: no.) Fans of Liza Minnelli won’t need urging to check this out.
-She does a few nice things with the role, overcoming some of the lame dialogue and ill-conceived scenes.
+She does nice things with the role, overcoming some of the lame dialogue and ill-conceived scenes.
 The film didn’t inflict permanent damage on anybody’s career.
 Robert Moore was already established as a stage director, and he soon moved into high-profile TV and feature direction work.

-Olive Films’ Blu-ray of Tell Me That You Love Me, Junie Moon is a good HD encoding of a movie that even Otto Preminger’s most loyal defenders label as a dog.
+Olive Films’ Blu-ray of Tell Me That You Love Me, Junie Moon is a good HD encoding of a movie that even Otto Preminger’s most loyal defenders label a dog.
 It’s not that bad, really.
 Colors are fine, and Boris Kaufman’s cinematography okay.
 Using fewer tracking shots and more zooms, Preminger appears thoroughly unhinged as to what style to use.
 Composer Philip Springer finds several pleasing melodies, and his string section goes haywire whenever Arthur has one of his ‘attacks.’

 We’re grateful for the English subtitles, even though they carry a great many errors, confusing words and misreading others in ways that seem wholly unlikely.
 Did a computer program do the basic transcription?
 The subs can be really distracting.